apelegri/wechat-mini-program-wiki/README.md

 wx.setStorage ({key: 'name', data: 'Thibault'});
 ```

- `wx.setStorage` build parameters as a json,  the key has a key to specified the stored key and data specifies the key value to store.
+ `wx.setStorage` build parameters as a json, a key to specified the stored key and data to specified the key value to store.

 - The **asynchronous method**, used `wx.setStorageSync` syntax,  which get the data through the incoming callback function.